danmofo/dkp-manager/README.md

 	- Need a way to invite their guild members - invite mechanic, paste a link to someone
 - Write some pagination for pages which list items - guild list, dkp history page, players list page
 - Sign the session cookies to prevent tampering
+- CSRF protection
-- Make it look pretty
+- Make it look pretty - add CSS to external file and maybe use SASS or something else.
 - Implement Webpack for managing JavaScript
 - Session system
 	1. Request comes in